What is EtherChannel in networking?

 EtherChannel configurations can also vary based on the number of links aggregated, such as “port-channel” or “multichassis EtherChannel.”

-See also What is MPLS LDP in networking?
+See also What is DHCP in networking?

 Setting up EtherChannel on Cisco Devices